bed bug

 2. Zapper Lights

-Zappers use UV light to attract bugs and then eliminate them with an electric grid.
+Zappers use UV light to attract bugs and eliminate them with an electric grid.
 These are ideal for areas with heavy fly or moth activity.
 However, zappers are not highly effective against mosquitoes or tiny black bugs in houses that are not light-attracted.

 3. Bug Traps with UV Light

 These devices use UV light to lure insects and then trap them using adhesives.
-They’re a more passive option and are particularly useful indoors where electric zapping may be disruptive.
+They’re a more passive option and are particularly useful indoors, where electric zapping may be disruptive.

 4. Solar-Powered Bug Lights

 Perfect for outdoor use, these bug lights harness solar energy during the day and activate at dusk.
-They’re eco-friendly and low maintenance but may not be as powerful as plug-in units.
+They’re eco-friendly and low-maintenance, but may not be as powerful as plug-in units.

 Key Factors to Consider Before Buying a Bug Light